clairefields15/flashcards/README.md

 ## Working application

-Users are be prompted for each question, have the opportunity to select an answer, and will be given feedback:
+Users are prompted for each question, have the opportunity to select an answer, and will be given feedback:

 ![start of the game](https://media.giphy.com/media/KiJJpwasR5Kjab7DG5/giphy.gif)